Cherry Pepper Shooters

 - 3 lbs fresh cherry peppers (about 30 peppers)

 - 4 cups white vinegar

-tbsp pickling salt
+- 6 tbsp pickling salt

 - 8 clover garlic, peeled & smashed

 - 2 lb sharp provolone cut into 3/4 inch cubes

 - 8 slices prosciutto, thinly sliced cut in half lengthwise and then across to make 30 strips

 - 2 cups olive oil